Tai Seng MRT station: History

+In August 2009, Tai Seng received its Temporary Occupation Permit, indicating that it was ready to be handed over to SMRT.
+In the same month, transport minister Raymond Lim announced that Tai Seng, along with stations from Dhoby Ghaut to this station, will open by the first half of 2010; this was later announced to be 17 April.
+As announced in March, an open house was held at Tai Seng and other stations in the Dhoby Ghaut–Tai Seng stretch by the LTA on 5 April 2010.
+The station opened on 17 April 2010 along with the aforementioned CCL stations.
+In May 2017, Mapletree announced that Tai Seng station would be linked by an underground walkway to commercial hub 18 Tai Seng as part of Mapletree's developments on the property.
+Work on the underground walkway started in March 2015 and was expected to be completed by the second half of 2017.
+The new exit comes with an escalator and a lift for pedestrians' use.

 Details

 Tai Seng station serves the CCL and is between MacPherson and Bartley stations, with the official station code of CC11.
 As part of the CCL, the station is operated by SMRT Trains.
 The station operates between 5:35 am and 12:22 am daily.
 Train frequencies vary from 3.5 to an average of 5.0 minutes during peak hours to an average of 6 minutes for off-peak hours.
-Tai Seng station is mostly wheelchair accessible.
+The exits of Tai Seng station are mostly wheelchair accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
 Wider fare gates allow easier access for wheelchair users into the station.
 The station also has bicycle facilities.
 Tai Seng station runs along Upper Paya Lebar Road, and has two exits serving various nearby landmarks such as Tai Seng Point, 18 Tai Seng, Leong Huat Building, Tai Seng Centre, Hudson@5Harper, J'Forte, Sakae Building, and the Breadtalk headquarters.